sahil-raj/verBox/README.md

 # verBox
-verBox is a simple plat form for web developers
+verBox is a simple platform for web developers